rfuehrer/commit-msg/README.md

 The goal of this repository is to make it easy to set up the hooks using the existing scripts and to make it easy to customize for user repositories.

+Important notice:
+The repository must still use the .pre-commit-hooks.yaml file in the root directory, despite a different hook.
+This is due to the ```pre-commit``` script, which is not adapted here.
+However, since this is only necessary on the server side, it can be left as it is without local customization.

 ## Installation

 In addition to the Python module `pre-commit`, the installation uses its own configuration via the new file `commit-msg-config.yaml`, where own hooks can be used in contrast to `pre-commit-config.yaml`.
 Since not all checks are required in a commit message, this can reduce complexity and error-proneness and increase the speed of the check.